-The application likely puts your personal assets on the line
+You may want a credit card to help finance your small business, but look closely: The application likely puts your personal assets on the line if you default.

 Many other cards have provisions within their terms of agreements that make it clear that when you apply, any credit your business receives is, ultimately, your personal responsibility, regardless of the fate of the business.
 The agreement for Capital One’s Spark Business Card, for example, notes that applicants “agree to be individually, jointly and severally liable for all charges.”
 In other words, if the business can’t pay its bills, you’ll be on the hook.
 “We do weigh personal credit more [when] the business has less of a track record,” says Capital One spokewoman Alison Cahill-Rouse.